DivitSrivastava/TheEmpathyEngine/README.md

 Vulnerability: Injects ellipses (...) and semicolons (;) to trigger SSML-driven hesitations and breath breaks.

+⚠️ Note on Initial Execution: On the first run, the system will automatically download the RoBERTa-base model weights (~500MB) from Hugging Face.
+Please ensure a stable internet connection for this one-time initialization.

 💻 Tech Stack
 Language: Python 🐍